This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Gnostic Academy of Chicago.

 Instructor: And that's why the Zohar states that one must engage with Torah day and night.
 Of course many Jews read this and they think this refers to reading the scripture, but the Zohar says that working with Torah is working with water, Mem, your energies.
 So God says, "Work with Torah day and night."
 Torah means law, the Tarot, the law.
 So if you want to work with the law, to receive help from divinity, and perform בראשית Bereshit, generation in yourself, work with your sexual energy.
 As soon as you do that, the angels say, "Let's help him."

-Audience: You're talking about meditation?
+Question: You're talking about meditation?

 Instructor: And meditation too.
 But when you're working in chastity, that is how you get helped.
 That is the beginning.
 Because if you do not still the waters of sex, you can't control Nephesh.